ME495-Navigation/slam-project-henryburon/nusim/README.md

 **Parameters** stored in `basic_world.yaml`

+* x0: Initial x-coordinate of robot
+* y0: Initial y-coordinate of robot
-* x0, y0, theta0: Initial pose of the robot
+* theta0: Initial orientation of robot
 * rate: frequency of main loop
 * walls/arena_x_length: length of the arena in the world *x* direction
 * walls/arena_y_length: length of the arena in the world *y* direction